Hellenism (modern religion): Organizations in Greece and demographics

 The first Greek organization to openly support the religious revival of Hellenic religion was Ύπατο Συμβούλιο των Ελλήνων Εθνικών (Supreme Council of Ethnikoi Hellenes or YSEE), established in 1997, and is publicly active.
 YSEE is a founding member of the World Congress of Ethnic Religions (now European Congress of Ethnic Religions) and hosted the seventh annual WCER Congress in June 2004.
 With branches also in the United States, Canada, Australia, and Germany, their level of real world public activity, and actual membership levels, the Supreme Council of Ethnikoi Hellenes can be argued to be the defining lead organization for the public revival movement.
 YSEE is also a member of the European Union's action program to combat discrimination.
 The organization primarily refers to the religion as the "Ethnic Polytheistic" or "genuine Hellenism" and its practitioners as Ethnikoi Hellenes, "Ethnic [National] Hellenes".
 YSEE uses the terms "traditional", "ethnic", and "genuine" to refer to their religious practices.
-Hellenic polytheist author Vlassis G. Rassias has written a popular series of books on "Christian persecutions against the Hellenes", while the Athens-based group Ellinais emphasizes "world peace and the brotherhood of man".
+Hellenic polytheist author Vlassis G. Rassias has written a popular series of books, while the Athens-based group Ellinais emphasizes "world peace and the brotherhood of man".

 Another active organization based in Greece, the Labrys (Λαβρύς, /el/) religious community was founded in 2008.
-Labrys has focused primarily on the religious aspects of Hellenism or Hellenic polytheism, avoiding anti-Christian rhetoric and politics, establishing weekly public rituals and engaging in other aspects of practical promotion of polytheism like theater and music.
+Labrys has focused primarily on the religious aspects of Hellenism or Hellenic polytheism, establishing weekly public rituals and engaging in other aspects of practical promotion of polytheism like theater and music.
 Labrys has also promoted among Hellenes worldwide the need to actively practice household worship and the idea that family and community should be the starting points of religious practice.
 The community has been organizing since 2008 the largest festival in Athens and also actively participates and supports the religious aspects of the oldest Hellenic festival in Greece, Prometheia which is held every year on Mount Olympus.
 The Labrys religious community has published a book.

+It is estimated that there are 2,000 to 5,000 devotees of the religion in Greece; however, an additional 100,000 to 200,000 people are said to have "some sort of interest".